PeteyCoco/Solitaire/README.md

 # Design considerations

 The game logic has primarily been implemented in Blueprints for ease of experimentation.
-C++ is only used in places where a designer is unlikely to need access (e.g. the code movement component code) and where code is unlikely to change.
+C++ is only used in places where a designer is unlikely to need access (e.g. the card movement component code) and where code is unlikely to change.
 This reflects my effort to maintain a data-driven approach where possible.

 # Features